 Today, the Azure Databricks tools work best with Google BigQuery, Microsoft Graph, and Spark, and MongoDB.
 But Microsoft also plans to integrate the devices with Azure HDInsight and Azure Data Lake Store.
 Microsoft recently announced plans to bring Azure HDInsight capabilities to Azure Databricks, and those plans should soon become a reality.
 Microsoft also plans to bring Spark and TensorFlow to the Azure Machine Learning service and improve Spark's interface with Databricks.

-Technologies like Azure Databricks for machine learning are covered in Simplilearn’s Post Graduate Program in Artificial Intelligence and Machine Learning in partnership with Purdue University.
+Technologies like Azure Databricks for machine learning are covered in Simplilearn’s AI ML Course in partnership with Purdue University.
 Other aspects of Azure are covered in our Post Graduate Program in Cloud Computing in partnership with Caltech CTME.
 These programs will help you develop your career and deepen your knowledge of Azure tools and technologies.